Overview

 This project enables the Carbon and watsonx teams to focus on core chat behaviors, allowing other teams to enhance their product's unique extensibility.

-You can install the Carbon AI chat into your application in multiple ways.
-Internally, the Carbon AI chat uses dynamic imports to only load the pieces of the Carbon AI chat that you need.
+You can install the Carbon AI Chat into your application in multiple ways.

 The React component allows you to use the AI chat in your React application.
 It offers helpful facades and helpers to use the core Chat API in a more friendly way for a React developer.